 Eastside Cruisers CPS Information:

-- The Club Permit (Club Registration) Scheme (CPS), allows members of car clubs that are recognised by VicRoads (including Eastside Cruisers), to make limited use of historic vehicles on the road network.
+- The Club Permit (Club Rego) Scheme, allows members of car clubs that are recognised by VicRoads (including Eastside Cruisers), to make limited use of historic, modified and replica vehicles on the road network.

 - Vehicles must be at least 25 years old to participate in the scheme.

-- A valid Roadworthy Certificate and Proof of ownership of the vehicle is required to transfer or join the scheme.
+- A valid Roadworthy Certificate (RWC) and proof of ownership of the vehicle is required to transfer or join the scheme.